juvallejom/Polimi-Master/Algorithms and Parallel Computing/pointers.md

 <i>This is a lower level feature bring form C </i>

-Every variable, object or piece of ingomraiton on our code is stored in memory for any progaming language.

-Each memeory location has a physical address and:
- - the name of the variable indicates the contents of the memory location
- - the operator & allows to obtain the momery address of the location associadted with the variable to wich the operator is applied

  See image from slides 2 (pointers) page 3

  Pointers  --- think like an integer (can i do opoertations with pointers??)